University of Utah Lab Assistant in Salt Lake City, Utah

 5. Assists with inventory, ordering and stocking laboratory supplies and equipment.

-6. Maintains records of research data and may prepare charts or illustrations for the Principal Investigator.
+6. Maintains records of research data and may prepare charts or illustrations.

-7. May care for experimental animals, observe animals’ conditions and report unusual developments to the Principal Investigator.
+7. May care for experimental animals, observe animals’ conditions and report unusual developments to the Principal Investigator or other senior lab personnel.

 8. May prepare animals for experimental procedures, administer drugs as instructed and assist in surgeries.